 The earlier they learn how to invest and follow companies, the better they will be prepared for life.

 Ready to get your child ahead in money management?
-Sign them up for our innovative Camp Millionaire after-school program or summer camp that will teach them financial literacy in a fun, stress-free learning environment.
+Sign them up for our innovative Camp Millionaire after-school program or summer camp or event our e-camp, which will teach them financial literacy in a fun, stress-free learning environment.